edgardcham/nomadjs/CLI_DOCUMENTATION.md

 - `--to <version>` - Target version to plan to
 - `--json` - Output as JSON for CI/automation
 - `--dry-run` - Execute migrations but rollback (test run)
+- `--tags=tag1,tag2` - Include migrations with any of the tags (OR)
+- `--only-tagged` - Include only migrations that have tags

 ### `nomad up [limit]`
 Apply pending migrations.